A History of Latin America and the Caribbean

 More disturbing evidence turned up in the late 1990s when three other archaeologists, Santiago Uceda of the University of Trujillo, Steve Bourget of the University of Texas at Austin, and John Verano of Tulane University, excavated around the huacas of Moche.
 In the mud of two plazas they found the skeletons of dozens of people who had been buried there, after more than one sacrifice, accompanied by almost as many ceramic statuettes of captives.
 The skeletons belonged to young men who had multiple healed fractures on their ribs, shoulder blades, and arms, suggesting they had been in fights (ritual combat?).
 Perhaps these were champion gladiators, who had survived several fights and were sacrificed when they lost a contest.
 Also found on the bones were cut marks where you would expect to find them if the victims' throats were slit, and if the flesh was stripped off the bones later.
 The new conclusion archaeologists have to make is that the scenes from Moche art were accurate representations of typical behavior, if not records of specific events.

 Earlier in this chapter, it was suggested that changes in climate disrupted the Olmec civilization, and helped the Chavin culture get started.
 We now know that world climates suffered a really bad hiccup that lasted for a sixty-year period in the sixth century A.D.
-In Peru, this caused several years of heavy rains from 535 to 563, followed by a drought that lasted until 594.
-Scientists who study ancient climate data like tree rings do not yet agree on what caused all this; it could be a volcano filling the sky with dust (see footnote #26), a powerful El Nino-La Nina cycle (see footnote #10), or maybe both.
+In Peru, this caused several years of heavy rains and flooding from 535 to 563, followed by a drought that lasted until 594.
+Scientists who study ancient climate data like tree rings do not yet agree on what caused all this; it could be a volcano filling the sky with dust (see footnote #26), a mega El Nino-La Nina cycle (see footnote #10), or maybe both.
 Old World civilizations like Byzantium reported cold weather and epidemics at this time, while in the New World the Maya and the Moche suffered even more, no surprise if El Nino was part of the disruption.
 In the case of the Moche, this is where we have the break between the middle Moche and late Moche cultures.
 Floods around the Huaca del Sol and the Huaca de la Luna covered some houses with as much as thirty feet of sediment; then the prolonged drought caused the local inhabitants to move from Moche to Pampa Grande, on the Lambayeque river nearer the mountains.
 But even here they could not control the water source; by 700, more floods caused this city to be abandoned as well.